Origin and History

 Service during the War

-In 1757, the regiment joined the Army of the Lower Rhine for the planned invasion of Hanover.
+In March 1757, the regiment marched by Liège and Stokkem to join the Army of the Lower Rhine for the planned invasion of Hanover.
 On April 11, one of its battalion joined the troops occupying Wesel.
 From April 27 to June 17, the regiment was part of the Reserve under the Prince de Soubise.
 On July 26 at the Battle of Hastenbeck, the regiment was brigaded with Salis Infanterie.
 This brigade was part of the reserve of the right wing, it covered the edge of the woods to support the attack of the Champagne Brigade on a strong redoubt at the outskirts of a forest.
-After the Convention of Kloster-Zeven on September 8, the regiment followed the main body, led by the Maréchal de Richelieu, who encamped at Halberstadt in Prussian territory from September 28 to November 5.
+In this battle, Captain Biltner and one lieutenant were wounded.
+The regiment then followed the Maréchal de Richelieu in his invasion of Hanover, contributing to the capture of Minden and Hanover.
+After the Convention of Kloster-Zeven on September 8, the regiment followed Richelieu's main body who encamped at Halberstadt in Prussian territory from September 28 to November 5.
 The regiment was placed in the centre of the second line.
+However, on October 7, the regiment was detached from Richelieu’s Army and sent to reinforce the Franco-Imperial army operating in Thuringia.
 On November 5, the regiment was at the disastrous Battle of Rossbach where it was brigaded with Planta Infanterie in the first line of the centre.
+In this battle, the regiment lost Lieutenant Muller, killed; and among the numerous wounded, Captains Reynold, Montaudon, Schatzel, Wiltz and 6 lieutenants.
 At the end of the year, it took its winter-quarters in the third line of the French army at Minden.

 At the end of May 1759, when the French Army of the Rhine launched its offensive in Western Germany, the regiment remained on the Rhine as part of the corps of the Marquis d'Armentières.
 By October 25, still attached to d'Armentières's Corps, the regiment was at the main camp at Bochum.